Sufism, tasawwuf, is a way of life.

 Through this way of life, a deeper identity is discovered and comes into being.
 This deeper identity, beyond the already known personality, is in harmony with everything that exists in the universe.
 This deeper identity, or the essential self, has abilities of awareness, action, creativity and love that are far beyond the abilities of the superficial personality.

 Sufism is a living teaching.
 Its source is Allah, but the vehicle through which it is transmitted is human, and this transmission has been the work of many dedicated and enlightened teachers throughout history.
-It is important to remember that as a living teaching, Sufism can be internalised only through experience, and through spiritual work in our daily lives.
+It is important to remember that as a living teaching, Sufism can be internalized only through experience, and through spiritual work in our daily lives.

-In all its new expressions, Sufism will not compromise its challenge to an overly materialistic society.
-It is and will remain a critic of “worldliness”, of everything that causes us to ignore and to forget the Divine reality.
+Sufism is a tradition of enlightenment that carries the haqiqah (essential truth) forward through time.
+This tradition, however, has to be understood in a vital, dynamic sense.
+Its expression is not limited to the religious and cultural forms of the past.
+The truth of Sufism requires fresh expression in every age.
+In all these expressions, Sufism will always be a challenge to an overly materialistic society.
+It is, and will remain, a critic of too much “worldliness”, of everything that causes us to ignore and to forget the Divine reality.
 Sufism is, and will remain, a way out of the labyrinth of a secularist, commercial culture.
-Most importantly, Sufism is an invitation to meaningfulness and well-being.
+In this sense, Sufism is a direct invitation to meaningfulness and well-being.